alexvpickering/alexvpickering.github.io/_posts/2016-08-01-drug-combinations.md

 Training Data
 --------------
 <br>
 The training data consists of all microarray data that I could find from GEO where single treatments and their combinations were assayed.
 In total, 148 studies with 257 treatment combinations were obtained.
 For all the studies used, only 3483 genes were common to all.
-As such, a seperate neural network was trained to infer any missing values (not covered here).
+As such, a separate neural network was trained to infer any missing values (not covered here).
 Let's load up the data: